upday/upday.github.io/_posts/blog/2016-10-08-model-view-presenter.md

 ## Disadvantages of Model-View-Presenter Pattern

 The Model-View-Presenter pattern brings with it a very good separation of concerns.
 While this is for sure a pro, when developing a small app or a prototype, this can seem like an overhead.
 To decrease the number of interfaces used, some developers remove the `Contract` interface class, and the interface for the Presenter.

 One of the pitfalls of MVP appears when moving the UI logic to the Presenter: this becomes now an all-knowing class, with thousands of lines of code.
 To solve this, split the code even more and remember to create classes that have only one responsibility and are unit testable.

 ## Conclusion

 The <a href="https://upday.github.io/blog/model-view-controller/">Model-View-Controller pattern</a> has two main disadvantages: firstly, the View has a reference to both the Controller and the Model; and secondly, it does not limit the handling of UI logic to a single class, this responsibility being shared between the Controller and the View or the Model.
 The Model-View-Presenter pattern solves both of these issues by breaking the connection that the View has with the Model and creating only **one class that handles** everything related to **the presentation of the View** - the Presenter: a single class that is easy to unit test.

-What if we want an event-based architecture, where the View can react on changes?
-Stay tuned for the next patterns sampled in the <a href="https://github.com/googlesamples/android-architecture">Android Architecture Blueprints</a> to see how could this be implemented.
+What if we want an event-based architecture, where the View reacts on changes?
+Stay tuned for the next patterns sampled in the <a href="https://github.com/googlesamples/android-architecture">Android Architecture Blueprints</a> to see how this can be implemented.